Looming Victoria gas limits threaten energy woe

 Reports suggest the AEMO may intervene to limit the amount of gas being taken from the facility.

-The state’s price cap remains at $40 per gigajoule, as demand for gas continues to soar globally due to various factors including a significant drop in supply caused by the war in Ukraine.
+The state’s price cap remains at $40 a gigajoule, as demand for gas continues to soar globally due to various factors, including the war in Ukraine.

-The latest warning comes after AEMO temporarily halted the east-coast market amid a risk of blackouts.
+The latest warning follows AEMO temporarily halt to the east-coast market amid a risk of blackouts.

+State Opposition Leader Matthew Guy said the imminent gas shortage was unacceptable.

+“There are Victorians making a decision, either heating or eating,” Mr Guy said.

 – AAP